dcejagon/Term-Project/README.md

 The motor bracket on the aluminum extrusion also holds a limit switch.
 This switch will act as a "kill switch" so that if the motor ever hits it, the motor duty will instantly be set to zero.
-This switch was initially going to be used to home the R axis, however we had an issue where our motors would freespin after the program finished running, and changing the switch to be a kill switch prevents the mechanical system from tearing itself apart and the motors from burning up.
+This switch was initially going to be used to home the R axis, however we had an issue where our motors would free-spin after the program finished running, and changing the switch to be a kill switch prevents the mechanical system from tearing itself apart and the motors from burning up.